What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 There are several degrees:

-• I - slow conduction is characteristic (heart rate is normal within 60 - 90; all P waves are associated with the QRS complex; P-Q interval is more than normal 0.12 sec.)
+• I - conduction slowing is characteristic (heart rate is normally in the range of 60 - 90; all P waves are associated with the QRS complex; the P-Q interval is more than normal 0.12 sec.)

-• II - incomplete, divided into three options: Mobitz 1 (heart rate slows down; not all P waves are associated with the QRS complex; the P-Q interval changes; periodicals appear 4:3, 5:4, etc.), Mobitz 2 (also most, but the interval P - Q is constant; periodicity 2:1, 3:1), high-grade (significantly reduced heart rate; periodicity: 4:1, 5:1; 6:1)
+• II - incomplete, divided into three options: Mobitz 1 (heart rate slows down; not all P waves are associated with the QRS complex; the P - Q interval changes; periodicity 4:3, 5:4, etc. appears), Mobitz 2 (also the same, but the P - Q interval is constant; periodicity 2:1, 3:1), high-grade (heart rate significantly reduced; periodicity: 4:1, 5:1; 6:1)

 • III - complete, divided into two options: proximal and distal